 Firm pressure at the center of the lifter helps the vacuum pads begin to seal against the load.
 Pull the valve handle outward to the "APPLY" position (power on).
-This energizes the vacuum pump, causing light also turns on and remains illuminated until the lifter attains sufficient vacuum to lift the maximum load weight (see To LIFT AND MOVE THE LOAD: Load Capacity and the Warning Light to follow).
+This energizes the vacuum pump, causing air to be drawn at the pads immediately.
+The red low-vacuum warning light also turns on and remains illuminated until the lifter attains sufficient vacuum to lift the maximum load weight (see To LIFT AND MOVE THE LOAD: Load Capacity and the Warning Light to follow).
 The valve handle must remain in the "APPLY" position throughout the entire lift.

-WARNING: Keep valve handle in "APPLY" position throughout lift.
+MARNING: Keep valve handle in "APPLY" position throughout lift.